atrocore/atrocore/docs/01.atrocore/03.administration/06.actions/index.md

 - **Flexible Execution**: Actions can be triggered manually, automatically via workflows, or through scheduled jobs
 - **Entity-Specific**: Actions can be configured to work with specific entities (Products, Files, etc.)
 - **User Context**: Actions can [execute as](#basic-configuration) the system user or maintain the same user context
-- **Conditional Logic**: Actions support both basic and script-based condition types
+- **Conditional Logic**: Actions support both basic and expression-based condition types
 - **Data Integration**: Seamless integration with [import feeds](../../../02.data-exchange/01.import-feeds/) and [export feeds](../../../02.data-exchange/02.export-feeds/)

 ## Creating and Configuring Actions